davewragg/davewragg.github.io/about.md

 Where can I get signed copies of your books?

-> You can still get the odd first edition from [Goldsboro Books](https://goldsborobooks.com/search?q=david+wragg&options%5Bprefix%5D=last), and [the Broken Binding](https://www.thebrokenbinding.co.uk/search-results?q=david+wragg) usually have stock
+> You can still get the odd first edition from [Goldsboro Books](https://goldsborobooks.com/search?q=david+wragg&options%5Bprefix%5D=last), and [the Broken Binding](https://www.thebrokenbinding.co.uk/search-results?q=david+wragg) usually have stock.
+You can also grab a [special edition box set of Tales of the Plains](https://thebrokenbindingsub.com/products/tales-of-the-plains) while stocks last.

 How tall are you really?